nickstanley574/nickstanley574.github.io/library.md

 <hr>

 2022
-- Running Serverless Introduction to AWS lambda and serverless applications - Gojko Adzic
+- Release It - Michael Nyhard
+- The Clean Coder - Robert Martin

 2021
-- Pro Git by Scott Chacon (8/10)
+- Pro Git by Scott Chacon
 - [Continuous Delivery with Docker and Jenkins By Rafal Leszko](/library/continuous-delivery-with-docker-and-jenkins)
 - Running Serverless by Gojko Adzie